chinedufn/virtual-loading-dots/README.md

 ## TODO:

-- Add animation override example
 - Add a few different `loadingDots` usage examples
-- Add documentation to stress importance of framework agnostic components
+- Add documentation to highlight the importance of framework agnostic components
-- Research React and update the  React example
+- Research React and update the React example if necessary
 - Maybe add .jsx and hyperx examples
+- Think about exposing an api to extend the properties of Loading Dots' internal Vnodes

 ## See Also